What is rental housing preservation?

-When existing rental homes are well-located near jobs and/or public transit, their preservation can also improve the quality of life of residents and the surrounding community.
-Families living in such locations tend to depend less on personal vehicles than families in more remote locations, helping to reduce their transportation costs, energy usage, and commute time.
+When existing rental homes are well-located near jobs and/or public transit, their preservation can also be helpful for improving the quality of life of residents and the surrounding community.
+Families living in such locations tend to experience lower transportation costs and automobile usage than families in more remote locations.
+This helps to reduce families’ transportation costs, energy usage, and commute time.
 The reduction in car usage also may help to ease congestion and traffic for others in the community.

 Where are rental housing preservation policies most applicable?

 Rental housing preservation initiatives can be applied in both strong and weak markets.
 While most rental housing preservation efforts focus on ensuring the ongoing affordability of properties with expiring federal or state subsidies, some communities are deploying resources to preserve unsubsidized affordable rental properties.
 Each year, a portion of this unsubsidized but affordable inventory is lost due to inadequate maintenance.
 Other unsubsidized units are lost when owners make substantial upgrades that in turn price the homes out of reach for working families.

 Not every property can or should be preserved.
 Some properties are simply too physically deteriorated or financially unstable to be preserved.
 But much of the existing rental housing stock can be preserved as a quality, affordable housing resource.
 Simply put, affordable rental homes play a critical role in the nation’s housing stock.
 It is much more efficient to preserve this resource than to recreate it.

 Go back to learn about other policies that preserve and recycle resources for affordable homes

 Revisiting Rental Housing: Observations from a National Summit.
 [PDF] April 2007.
 Cambridge, MA: Joint Center for Housing Studies at Harvard University.